matthewprice-github/MechaCar_Statistical_Analysis/README.md

 * P-value = 1, we again fail to reject the null hypothesis.
 With such a high P-value, it is an indication that Lot 1 is very closely aligned with the population mean.

 [Lot 2 Results]()
 * P-value = .6072, we again fail to reject the null hypothesis.
-Lot 2's mean is not stiatically idfferent from the population mean.
+Lot 2's mean is not stiatically different from the population mean.

 [Lot 3 Results]()
 * P-value = .04168, we hit the threshold required to reject the null hypothesis.
 Lot 3's mean PSI is astitically different than the population mean.